matthewwachter/td-sourcerer/README.md

 ###Transitions

-The type of transition and transition time into each source may be defined in it's respective settings page.
-The following transitions are natively supported:
+The transition *into* each source may be defined under the settings parameter page for each source.
+Transition time is set in seconds via the Transition Time parameter.

+There are 3 primary types of transitions: GLSL, File, and TOP.

+- **GLSL** - Pick from a list of 24 premade transitions.
 	- Additive
 	- Average
 	- Blinds
 	- Blood
 	- Circle Reveal
 	- Circle Stretch
 	- Cloud Reveal
 	- Color Burn
 	- Color Distance
 	- Cross Warp
 	- Difference
 	- Dissolve
 	- Dreamy
 	- Fade
 	- Fade Black
 	- Linear Burn
 	- Maximum
 	- Morph 1
 	- Morph 2
 	- Perlin
 	- Radial Blur
 	- Random Squares
 	- Ripple
 	- Stretch

-Alternatively, a transition file may be provided.
-This file should start in black and end in white.
+- **File** - Specify a file on the disk that starts in black and ends in white.

+- **TOP** - Specify a TOP that starts in black and ends in white.

 ###Follow Actions